Radiotherapy is a common treatment for brain tumours. Find out what happens during and after your radiotherapy.

 If you have no other way to get to the hospital, the radiotherapy staff might be able to arrange transport for you.
 But it might not always be at convenient times.
 Some hospitals have their own drivers or can arrange ambulances.
 Some charities offer hospital transport.

-Radiotherapy for a brian tumour can make you feel tired.
+Radiotherapy for a brain tumour can make you feel tired.
 There are other possible side effects.